deliveroo/async-wire/README.md

 async-wire extends [google/wire](https://github.com/google/wire) by introducing a new provider type called `wire.AsyncFunc`.
 Functions wrapped by `AsyncFunc` are executed in a Goroutine.
 To synchronise inputs / outputs between providers, channels are used.
+*async-wire is still experimental and not ready for production use.

 ## Project goals